quantsingularity/Nexora/mobile-frontend/README.md

 ### 2. Configure Environment

-Copy the example environment file and update with your backend URL:
+Copy the example environment file and update with your code URL:

 ```bash
 cp .env.example .env